wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The WHIP client MAY perform trickle ICE or an ICE restarts {{!RFC8863}} by sending a HTTP PATCH request to the WHIP resource URL with a body containing a SDP fragment with MIME type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}} with the new ICE candidate or ICE ufrag/pwd for ICE restarts.
 A WHIP resource MAY not support trickle ICE (i.e. ICE lite media servers) or ICE restart, in that case, it MUST return a 405 Method Not Allowed response for any HTTP PATCH request.

-As the HTTP PATCH request sent by a WHIP client may be received out of order by the WHIP resource, the WHIP resource MUST generate an unique strong entity-tag as per {{!RFC7232}} section 2.3 each time ICE process is (re)started.
+As the HTTP PATCH request sent by a WHIP client may be received out of order by the WHIP resource, the WHIP resource MUST generate a unique strong entity-tag as per {{!RFC7232}} section 2.3 each time ICE process is (re)started.
 The initial value of the entity-tag MUST be returned in the 201 response to the initial POST request to the WHIP endpoint.

 ~~~~~
 POST /whip/endpoint HTTP/1.1